rikardgn/learnCpp/README.md

 Selection
 ---------
- - if and else
- - if and else and cin
  - ifAndElseWCin.cpp
  - Shows how to use if and else clauses in cpp.
-The input by the user is obtained
- - using the cin method.
+The input by the user is obtained 			using the cin method.
  - if and else and strstream